approvals/Approvals.NodeJS/readme.md

 - TODO:
     - [Vows](http://vowsjs.org/)

-Can you think any other testing frameworks that should approvals should integrate with?
+Can you think any other testing frameworks that approvals should integrate with?
 Consider submitting a pull request, or report a Github issue for discussion.

 ## Contributing